tonipanacek/der-raum/content/about/philosophy.md

 image: https://res.cloudinary.com/dwvtvuml8/image/upload/v1581068331/Philosophie-Manufaktur-Tischler-Schreiner_zs856h.jpg
 en_title: Philosophy
 de_title: Philosophie
-en_description: "For more than 25 years we have understood our task to be to complement architectural projects in detail and make them a reality through a conscious, attentive and constructive attitude, our curiosity, motivation and passion.\n\nAs a family-run business in its second generation, we have made it our goal to let solid craftsmanship and design go hand in hand.
-This means: not making any compromises and questioning what is feasible down to the last detail.
-Flat hierarchies and efficient working and decision-making processes enable us to implement projects quickly, easily and reliably.\n\nWorking in an interdisciplinary team from various fields, from wood technician and product designer to master carpenter, enables us to take a holistic approach to architectural interior design.
-We have the claim to accompany the complete installation from the first consultation to the completion and stand for on-time, detailed execution and perfect performance.\n\nDieter Baumhoff (Founder and CEO)
+en_description: "For more than 25 years, we see our mission to add detail to architectural projects and realize them through a conscious, mindful and constructive attitude, our curiosity, motivation and passion.\n\nIn our company, fundamentals such as a transparent and responsible production process, the use of ecologically sound materials and fair working conditions are firmly anchored.
+As a specialized manufactory, we exclusively develop custom-made products with an enormously high longevity and consciously stand against mass production and disposable products with our products.
+In this way, we contribute to the conservation of resources and sustainable consumption.
-  \  \nMirco Baumhoff (Deputy Managing Director)"
+  \ \nAs a family-run company in the second generation, we have made it our goal to let solid craftsmanship and design go hand in hand.
+This means no compromises and questioning what is feasible down to the last detail.
+Flat hierarchies and efficient work and decision paths enable us to implement projects quickly, easily and reliably.\n\nAt the same time, the processing of the natural and renewable raw material wood guarantees a responsible use of existing resources.
+Our processing standards, such as optimized procedures for cutting, ensure maximum material utilization and thus very little waste in the production of our furniture.  \nWe sensibly recycle the majority of the wood residues and heat our production facilities with our own combined heat and power plant.
+The 100% ecological solar power we generate ourselves enables us to operate our machines in a climate-neutral manner, which corresponds to a CO2 saving of 25 tons of CO2 per year.  \nThe material we process is sourced as regionally as possible.
+The extensive renunciation of transports through middlemen saves additional repackaging and finite resources.
+We also make a global contribution to the preservation of natural resources wood and have therefore decided to promote the replanting of mangroves within the framework of REFORESTATION (edenprojects.org) with every product sold, since this is precisely where the need is greatest.  \nWe make our first contribution to the ecological balance and are continuously striving to act in the foreseeable future completely climate neutral.\n\nDieter Baumhoff (Founder and CEO)  \nMirco Baumhoff (Deputy Managing Director)"
 de_description: "Seit mehr als 25 Jahren verstehen wir unsere Aufgabe darin, durch eine bewusste, achtsame und konstruktive Haltung, unsere Neugier, Motivation und Leidenschaft, architektonische Projekte im Detail zu ergänzen und Wirklichkeit werden